 Pronounced "HIGH-coe."
 In northeastern Hamilton County, the city was named by founder Dr. John R. Alford for his hometown in Kentucky.
-The original site was on Honey Creek, but when the Texas Central Railroad was built nearby, the citizens moved 2.5 miles to the railroad line.
-Hico was incorporated in 1883 and became the county's shipping center.

 One of the oldest Old Settler's Reunions, dating from 1882, is held annually each July on the picnic grounds in the city park.
+Hico also hosts the largest steak cook-off in Texas on the third Saturday in May.

 Plan your Texas trip then take your Passport with you.